From A Wiki of Ice and Fire

 - Jon Snow has no way of knowing that "Reek" refers to Theon Greyjoy.
 Whoever wrote the letter honestly believes that Theon has escaped to the Wall, and thus could explain to Jon that Ramsay forced the name "Reek" on him.
 If Stannis still has Theon in his custody he would know this, and wouldn't have used a name Jon wouldn't recognize.

 - It is implausible for Stannis to use trickery to make Jon break his vows.

 - He is probably literate, as shown by the Abel anagram.

-- The message may contain a code for Melissandre, the letter even says "Tell his red whore."
+- The message may contain a code for Melisandre, the letter even says "Tell his red whore."

-- The words false King and Black Crows match with the Wildling style of speaking.
+- The terms "false king" and "black crows" match with the wildling style of speaking.

 - When last seen, the rescue attempt was going wrong, meaning Mance may not have been in a position to send letters.

 - Wyman Manderly is actively planning to betray the Boltons.